jai-dutta/Revolve/documentation/Revolve SRS.md

 ## 5. Additional Notes

-- Personal project with possible collaboration from select friends
+- Personal project with possible collaboration from friends
 - Non-commercial use
 - Focus on simplicity and usability over complex features